-- xii) a detailed list of prizes and financial awards allocated to each competition; - xiii) a reminder of the rules concerning protests; - xiv) the names of the Stewards of the Meeting and the Clerk of Course with his/her grade and licence number; - xv) provisions regarding postponement, abandonment or cancellation (see GCR 244); - xvi) any additional information required on entry forms (see GCR 92); - xvii) whether the nomination of drivers may be delayed (see GCR 92); - xviii) how, when (opening and closing dates and times) and where entries shall be submitted (see GCR 104); - xix) the amount of the entry fee (see GCR 95); - xx) qualification requirements for drivers; - xxi) provisions in regard to the conditional acceptance of entries; - the maximum number of competitors and how entries, if in excess of this number, are to be selected for acceptance (see GCR 101); - xxiii) the relative positions of the vehicles at the start and how they are to be determined; - xxiv) whether the eligibility of vehicles will be checked after the competition (see GCR 254); - xxv) in circuit competitions, how laps are to be timed; - xxvi) signals to be given for the start (see GCR 262); - xxvii) the penalty for a false start if other than as prescribed in the GCR's; - xxviii) if appropriate, that a change of driver is permitted (see GCR's 99 and 152 (viii)); - xxix) provisions as to the replenishment of vehicles; - xxx) particulars of the identification numbers and marks to be carried; - xxxi) the facts to be judged by the Judges of Fact (see GCR 162) and the names of the Judges; - xxxii) the times and dates fixed for the official examination of vehicles; - xxxiii) all such other requirements and information as may be necessary for the proper conduct of the meeting and as may be specified from time to time in instructions/regulations issued by MSA; - xxxiv) the name or names of any sponsors of the competition; - xxxv) any additional regulations required by the particular features of the competition(s).
+- xii) a detailed list of prizes and financial awards allocated to each competition; - xiii) a reminder of the rules concerning protests; - xiv) the names of the Stewards of the Meeting and the Clerk of Course with his/her grade and licence number; - xv) provisions regarding postponement, abandonment or cancellation (see GCR 244); - xvi) any additional information required on entry forms (see GCR 92); - xvii) whether the nomination of drivers may be delayed (see GCR 92); - xviii) how, when (opening and closing dates and times) and where entries shall be submitted (see GCR 104); - xix) the amount of the entry fee (see GCR 95); - xx) qualification requirements for drivers; - xxi) provisions in regard to the conditional acceptance of entries; - xxii) the maximum number of competitors and how entries, if in excess of this number, are to be selected for acceptance (see GCR 101); - xxiii) the relative positions of the vehicles at the start and how they are to be determined; - xxiv) whether the eligibility of vehicles will be checked after the competition (see GCR 254); - xxv) in circuit competitions, how laps are to be timed; - xxvi) signals to be given for the start (see GCR 262); - xxvii) the penalty for a false start if other than as prescribed in the GCR's; - xxviii) if appropriate, that a change of driver is permitted (see GCR's 99 and 152 (viii)); - xxix) provisions as to the replenishment of vehicles; - xxx) particulars of the identification numbers and marks to be carried; - xxxi) the facts to be judged by the Judges of Fact (see GCR 162) and the names of the Judges; - xxxii) the times and dates fixed for the official examination of vehicles; - xxxiii) all such other requirements and information as may be necessary for the proper conduct of the meeting and as may be specified from time to time in instructions/regulations issued by MSA; - xxxiv) the name or names of any sponsors of the competition; - xxxv) any additional regulations required by the particular features of the competition(s). - xxxvi) clarification as to whether the practice sessions listed are deemed to be official (when MSA's insurance policies are in force) or unofficial (where no MSA insurance cover is in force). - xxxvii) a provisional program of events.